 Friday, October 1, 2010

 St. Francis is a saint beloved by many.
-In preparation for his feast day which falls on Monday, October 4, you can learn more about him here and here and in the previous post.
+You can learn more about him here and here.

 On the widget below you'll find two rather different musical interpretations of the Prayer of St. Francis.
 (Don't let the title info of the first one turn you away!)
 For your own prayer, the words of this prayer attributed Francis are at the end of this post.